 Tell me about yourself

-This is usually the opening question and, as first impressions are key, one of the most important.
-Begin your answer with an overview of your highest qualification then running through the jobs you've held so far in your career.
-You can follow the same structure of your CV, giving examples of achievements and the skills you've picked up along the way.
+This is usually the opening question and is a great opportunity to showcase your strengths.
+Begin your answer with an overview of what you’re doing now then run through the jobs you've held so far in your career.
+You can follow the same structure as your CV, giving examples of achievements and the skills you've picked up along the way.
 Don't go into too much detail - your interviewer will ask for you to expand on any areas where they'd like more information.

 What are your strengths?